-- (a) the regular and ongoing nature of the transaction, along with its significance and/or the financial amount involved; - (b) b) the need to put control mechanisms for the transaction in place, due to its characteristics or nature; - (c) criteria of equality, objectivity, confidentiality and transparency in provision and consistency when supplying information, when the alternative includes an offer directed to a group; and - (d) the transaction price and maximization of value for shareholders.
+(a) the regular and ongoing nature of the transaction, along with its significance and/or the financial amount involved;

+(b) b) the need to put control mechanisms for the transaction in place, due to its characteristics or nature;

+(c) criteria of equality, objectivity, confidentiality and transparency in provision and consistency when supplying information, when the alternative includes an offer directed to a group; and b) Any conflicts of interest between the Company and/or its Group, and its managers.

+(d) the transaction price and maximization of value for shareholders.